robsimmons/abbot/README.md

 structure Exp: EXP
 ```

-Code using Abbot-generated signatures looks about the same, but makes better use of Standard ML's type system to ensure correctness.
-One significant difference is that binding sites are now automatically exposed along with the constructor they are attached to, which makes the reduction step in our example a little more concise.
+Code using Abbot-generated signatures looks about the same, but makes better use of Standard ML's type system to ensure correctness; instead of using operators and the infixed `$` constructor, our views are normal-looking SML datatypes.

+One significant difference from using Abbot is that binding sites are now automatically exposed along with the constructor they are attached to.
+This makes the reduction step in our example a little more concise.

 ```
 fun trystep exp =